This post may contain affiliate links.

 - Stir in the diced green chilies and taco seasoning until combined.

-- Stir ½ cup of the cheese into the meat mixture until melted, and take off the heat.
+- Stir 1/2 cup of the cheese into the meat mixture until melted, then take it off the heat.

-- Spread about ¼ cup of the filling ingredients down the center of a tortilla and sprinkle with about 1 tablespoon of the cheese.
-Roll it up tightly and place seam side down into the prepared pan.
+- Spread about 1/4 cup of the filling down the center of a tortilla and sprinkle with about a tablespoon of cheese.
+Roll it up tightly and place it seam side down in the prepared pan.

 - Repeat with the remaining tortillas and filling.